opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 PartyContest
 ------------

-A subclass of ``Contest`` for representing a contest in which voters can vote directly for a political party in lieu of/in addition voting for to candidates endorsed by that party (as in the case of `party-list proportional representation`_).
-Inherits all the required and optional properties of ``Contest``.
+A contest in which voters can vote directly for a political party.

+In these contests, voters can vote for a party in lieu of/in addition to voting for candidates endorsed by that party (as in the case of `party-list proportional representation`_).

+``PartyContest`` inherits all the required and optional properties of ``Contest``.

 parties
     **repeated**